Lung cancer screening

 Lung cancer screening is usually reserved for people with the greatest risk of lung cancer, including:

 - Older adults who are current or former smokers.
-Lung cancer screening is generally offered to smokers and former smokers 55 and older.
+Lung cancer screening is generally offered to smokers and former smokers who are 50 and older.

-For example, a person with 30 pack years of smoking history may have smoked a pack a day for 30 years, two packs a day for 15 years or three-quarters of a pack a day for 40 years.
+For example, a person with 20 pack years of smoking history may have smoked a pack a day for 20 years, two packs a day for 10 years or half of a pack a day for 40 years.
 Even if your smoking habits changed over the years, your recollection about your smoking history can be used to determine whether lung cancer screening may be beneficial for you.

 - People who once smoked heavily but quit.
-If you were a heavy smoker for a long time and you quit smoking, you may consider lung cancer screening.
+If you were a heavy smoker for a long time and you quit smoking in the last 15 years, you may consider lung cancer screening.

 People in generally good health.
 If you have serious health problems, you may be less likely to benefit from lung cancer screening and more likely to experience complications from follow-up tests.
 For this reason, lung cancer screening is offered to people who are in generally good health.